Skip to content

 Strength and Balance

-A 3-hour workshop that explains why walking, plus strength and balance provide the key to active older age.
-Delegates will spend time learning how to encourage mobility and activity and build strength & balance into daily care.
-This course is delivered by our qualified trainers who have extensive experience in health & social care.
+Join us for a 4.5hr workshop that explains why walking, plus strength and balance provide the key to active older age.
+You will spend time learning how to encourage mobility and activity and build strength and balance into daily care.
+This course is delivered by qualified trainers with extensive experience in health and social care.
+Click here for more details.

 Stress and Distress